CityOfNewYork/patterns-cli/readme.md

 {{ this.process.env.NODE_ENV }}
 ```

-A custom `slm` configuration could be used to be used to pass additional data and methods to the view templates as well as futher configure JS Beautify and Marked.
+A custom `slm` configuration could be used to be used to pass additional data and methods to the view templates as well as further configure JS Beautify and Marked.

 ---